slint-ui/slint/vscode_extension/README.md

 ## Features

  - Syntax highlighting
- - Diagnostics from .60 files
+ - Diagnostics from .slint files
- - Live Preview of a .60 file
+ - Live Preview of a .slint file
  - Completion of properties
  - Jump to definition (currently, only definition of Component)

 ## Installation

 You can install the extension directly from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=SixtyFPS.sixtyfps-vscode).
-Afterwards it is automatically activated when editing files with the `.60` extension.
+Afterwards it is automatically activated when editing files with the `.slint` extension.

 ## Live-Preview